Good friends don't say goodbye, they simply say 'See you Soon'!

 The Big 10 club is up and running in Year 5 and membership couldn't be any simpler!
 Simply achieve 10 out of 10 in your Big Maths CLIC test and your weekly spelling test and your name will appear on the board.
 It's your job to stay on the board in the final week of half term in order to gain your prize!

-Well done to the following children who are currently on the Big 10 Club board because they achieved 10 out of 10 in both tests:
+Well done to the following children who have all become members of the Big 10 Club because they achieved 10 out of 10 in both tests:

 23.10.2020 -Half Term Big 10 Winners revealed